thefinnlab/psyanim-2/README.md

 For a quick intro to Psyanim 2.0, check out our [docs](https://thefinnlab.github.io/psyanim-docs)!

+To run the test suite:

+- Run `npm i` from project root
+- Start a watch service in a separate terminal with `npm run dev-watch`
+- Start a local server to host the test suite with `npm run dev-serve`
+- Navigate to `localhost:3000` in your web browser.
+Controls are at bottom of page.

 To view the API docs from this repo:

 - First build the docs with: `npm run docs-build`